microsoft/vscode-docs/api/references/extension-manifest.md

 ## Useful Node modules

-There are several Node.js modules available on npmjs to help with writing VSCode extensions.
+There are several Node.js modules available on npmjs to help with writing VS Code extensions.
 You can include these in your extension's `dependencies` section.

 * [vscode-nls](https://www.npmjs.com/package/vscode-nls) - Support for externalization and localization.
 * [vscode-uri](https://www.npmjs.com/package/vscode-uri) - The URI implementation used by VS Code and its extensions.